Michael Coburn, MD, FACS

 Houston, Texas

-He was the urology representative on the American College of Surgeons Committee on Trauma, where he served as chair of the Advocacy & Health Policy Committee and a member of the Executive Committee from 2014-2020.
-Dr. Coburn is a past president of the Society of Genito-Urinary Reconstructive Surgeons and is a former chair of the Accreditation Council for Graduate Medical Education (ACGME) Residency Review Committee for urology.
-He currently serves as Vice President of Education at Baylor’s St. Luke’s Medical Center in Houston, Texas.
+Dr. Coburn earned his medical degree at New York University in New York City, then completed an internship and residency at Baylor College of Medicine in Houston, Texas.
+He then pursued fellowship training at Baylor as a scholar of the American Foundation for Urologic Disease.
+He has served as Chief of Urology at Ben Taub Hospital and as the urology representative on the American College of Surgeons Committee on Trauma, where he served as Chair of the Advocacy and Health Policy Committee and as a member of the Executive Committee.
+Dr. Coburn has also served as President of the Society of Genito-Urinary Reconstructive Surgeons and is a former Chair of the Accreditation Council for Graduate Medical Education (ACGME) Residency Review Committee for Urology.

 Talks by Michael Coburn, MD, FACS